 Dr. Donna Almondia graduated from the University of Pennsylvania School of Veterinary Medicine in 2004.
 She completed an internship in small animal medicine and surgery at VCA West Los Angeles Animal Hospital in 2005.
 She practiced general medicine and surgery for three years, and then completed a residency in radiology at the University of Georgia in 2011.
 She became board certified in 2012.
 Dr. Almondia performs examinations in general radiography, fluoroscopy, ultrasonography, CT, and MRI.
 Her professional interests include business and management, iodinated contrast media, general radiography, and computed tomography.
 Outside of work, Dr. Almondia enjoys cooking, dancing, history/religious studies, horseback riding, and Disney amusement parks.
 She is originally from Torrance, CA.Less

-Dr. Anson graduated in 2007 from the University of Veterinary Medicine of Murcia (Spain).
-She worked 2 years in private practice as general practitioner and then returned to the University of Murcia to perform an internship.
-Dr. Anson completed a Master in Veterinary Diagnostic techniques in 2010, and started her residency in Diagnostic Imaging in 2011.
-During her residency she spent 9 months of supervised clinical work in Dublin (Ireland), Glasgow (UK) and North Carolina (US) universities.
-Dr. Anson received her diploma of the ECVDI in 2014.
-After that she joined the Radiology department of the University of Vienna and AIS team.
-Dr. Anson completed PhD degree in February 2016.
-She is currently managing the ECVDI residency program at the University of Vienna (Austria).
-She received the Award for the best resident oral presentation in IVRA meeting 2012 in Turkey and best poster at the IVRA meeting 2015 in Australia.
-She loves to spend free time with her dog “Trufa”, husband and her friends.
-Dr. Anson likes travelling, dancing and skiing, and is always planning the next tripLess
+Dr. Agustina Anson graduated in 2007 from the University of Veterinary Medicine of Murcia (Spain).
+I was working during 2 years in private practice as general practitioner and after that I returned to the University of Murcia to perform an internship.
+I completed a Master in Veterinary Diagnostic techniques in 2010.
+I started my residency in Diagnostic Imaging in 2011.
+During my residency I spent 9 months of supervised clinical work in Dublin (Ireland), Glasgow (UK) and North Carolina (US) universities.
+I got my diploma of the ECVDI in 2014.
+After that I joined the Radiology department of the University of Vienna and AIS team.
+I got my PhD degree on February 2016.
+I previously managed an ECVDI residency program at the university of Vienna (Austria).
+Award to the best resident oral presentation in IVRA meeting 2012 in Turkey and best poster in IVRA meeting 2015 in Australia.
+Currently, I am on the faculty at Tufts University.

 Dr. Beard is a Diplomate of the American College of Veterinary Radiology.
 After earning her undergraduate degree at Louisiana State University, she completed a radiology residency and a Master of Science in Biomedical Sciences at Auburn University.
 Dr. Beard served as an Associate Clinical Professor at Auburn University until 2010, where she taught Diagnostic Imaging to scores of veterinary students.
 She began working with VCA ANTECH in 2011.
 In addition to telemedicine consultation, she enjoys teaching Ultrasound and Radiology to graduate veterinarians.Less